KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 - Elemental principles and moral alignments

 While this text functions independently,
-its full resonance unfolds only in relation to the Tree of Emanation,
+its **full resonance** unfolds only in relation to the Tree of Emanation,
-centropy/entropy dynamics, symbolic archetypes, and the broader index.
+centropy / entropy dynamics, symbolic archetypes, and the broader index.

 ---

 ### 26.9 Precausal Metaphysics — Resonance Before Inference

-Before motion, there is coherence —
+Before motion, there is **coherence** —
 a stir that does not yet act, but insists.

 This is not airy mysticism,